LeeMorinUCF/QMB6358F20/demo_03_version_control/README.md

 It is as if you reversed those changes manually and then added and committed the changes.

 P.S.
-This example was not David's fault in any way.
+This example was not the student's fault in any way.
 I aciddentally pushed his content to the upstream instead of the origin of his mirror.
 It happens to everyone...eventually.
 Now we know how to fix it.